JosephJvB/tnd-best-tracks/README.2.md

 9. remove all data from spreadsheet, and set next rows
   - excluding those we found by spotifyId
   - including those not found in latest check

+- Steps 7+ feels a bit yuck
+- adding & removing in the same action
+- ie: bulk rewriting all the rows...
+- kind of thing you want a backup, sql transaction for

+Probably I will need to clear all the rows first then rewrite them in case i end up with fewer rows in the next set